allanfgodoi/IC-HIN-UFRGS/GlauberMCModel/Readme.md

 * __Datafile:__ Receive the folder that the data file is, the default value is "./data.txt";

-* __Location:__ Receive the folder that you want to save the collision data, the default value.
+* __Location:__ Receive the folder that you want to save the collision data, the default value is "./graphs".
-* is "./graphs".

 ***
 # NBD